 - Supplementary materials (limited to 10 pages) providing qualitative or quantitative data evaluating evidence in direct support of the application narrative.
 The supplemental information should provide supporting data that is not easily communicated in the narrative and should bolster claims of excellence or transformative change.
-Relevant supporting data should be contextualized in the application narrative.
+Relevant supporting data should be contextualized and summarized in the application narrative.

 Evidence might include: